carob-data/yuri/README.md

 # yuri

-An *R* package to download research data from a repository, using an URI.
-Repositories supported include those based on the Harvard Dataverse, CKAN, and the Dryad, and Zenodo repositories.
+"yuri" is an *R* package to download research data from a repository, using an URI.
+Repositories supported include those based on the Harvard Dataverse and CKAN systems; and from [Dryad](https://datadryad.org/) and [Zenodo](https://zenodo.org/).
+Let us know if you woud need this functionality for another data repository.

-You can install the package with:
+You can install "yuri" with:

 ```
 remotes::install_github("carob-data/yuri")